NEWS

 Understanding the Risks

 Texas, with its extensive coastline, dotted with many rental housing dwellings, is highly susceptible to hurricanes and tropical storms.
 These natural events can bring devastating winds, torrential rains, and flooding, posing significant risks to properties and the safety of residents.
-As a property owner or manager, proactive planning is essential to mitigate these risks.

 Key Steps for Hurricane Preparedness